July 15, 2025

-The 3D Viewer tool in Global Mapper makes it easy to view, zoom, and pan through data in three-dimensional space.
-Easily accessed from the Viewer toolbar, the 3D Viewer opens a floating pane that can be moved, resized, and even docked within the larger Global Mapper window.
-By default, the 3D Viewer displays all loaded data including digital elevation models, point clouds, and vector features.
-In addition to manually zooming and panning the data, a simulated fly-through visualization can be set up and recorded to a video file to show off and share views of your 3D data.
+The 3D Viewer tool in Global Mapper® brings your data to life, allowing you to effortlessly zoom, pan, and navigate your data in a three-dimensional space.
+Conveniently accessed from the Viewer toolbar, the 3D Viewer opens in a floating pane that can be moved, resized, or docked to your main window.
+By default, the viewer displays all visible loaded data, including digital elevation models, point clouds, and vector features.
+Layers can be toggled on and off in the Control Center and, as a result, will toggle them on/off in the 3D Viewer.
+Beyond simple navigation, you can set up a stunning fly-through simulation and record it as a video to share dynamic, immersive views of your 3D data.

+3D visualizations are commonly used in urban planning along with architecture and construction.
 For this example, terrain data is loaded for Manhattan, New York.
-The ground in this area is relatively flat so vector layers containing buildings and park features are loaded to provide more detail.
+The ground in this area is relatively flat, so vector layers containing buildings and park features are loaded to provide more detail.
 To display the buildings as solid-looking entities, they are extruded from the displayed terrain surface.
-Choosing to display the features at the roof height elevation and enabling the option to Extrude 3D Vector Features in the 3D Viewer Configuration options, creates a more realistic representation of the city skyline.
+Choosing to display the features at the roof height elevation and enabling the option to Extrude 3D Vector Features in the 3D Viewer Configuration options creates a more realistic representation of the city skyline.

 Using an attribute value to dictate feature display elevation and extruding the polygons to the surface sets up the data for better viewing in 3D.